PGS62/JuliaExcel.jl/README.md

  * There is obvious scope to improve this implementation by switching away from a file-based messaging system to one based on sockets.
  * The "wait loop" includes a heart-beat check that Julia is still alive, so executing `=JuliaEval("exit()")` errors gracefully.

-## Viewing the VBA code
+## Viewing the code
 The VBA project is password protected to prevent accidental changes.
-You can see the code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in the JuliaExcel.xlam by unprotecting with the password "JuliaExcel".
+You can see the VBA code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in the JuliaExcel.xlam by unprotecting with the password "JuliaExcel".
+Julia source code is always visible on your PC.
+The [@functionloc](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@functionloc) macro is a nifty way to find the code of any function you're interested in.

 ## Shortcomings
 Given how JuliaExcel works, with file-based messaging and serialisation in VBA, an interpreted and therefore relatively slow language, the most obvious shortcoming will be performance.
 That's not always a problem however, notably if the time for marshalling data between Excel and Julia is small (milliseconds) compared with the execution time of the Julia code (tens of seconds).
 I designed JuliaExcel for a project where that situation holds.